 Where: 4 Arches Lane, SW11 8AB

 How much: 5 course set menu £50pp

 What: This old-school institution is a home-from-home for many, so what better place to go for a seasonal celebration.
 Set off the meal in style with half a dozen oysters then lookout for Wilton's carving trolley of the day for the Christmas special served à table by the chef trancheur.
-Finally for dessert, River Café's notorious chocolate nemesis is a no-brainer.
+Finally for dessert, the orange panna cotta with spiced cranberries is surely a no-brainer.